Eyal708/WebApplication/README.md

 The direct approach is an implementation of Xiran Liu's and Gili Greenbaum's paper, and it combines Slatkin's and W.H to one set of euqtions and infers a migration matrix directly from the fst values.
-Note that due to the random choice of a starting point for the numerical solver used for both methods, a different matrix will be displayed each time for the same fst matrix.
+Note that due to the random choice of a starting point for the numerical solver used for both methods, a different matrix will be displayed each time for the same Fst matrix.
 ## A screen shot of the browser based application
 ![Screenshot 2024-02-20 220919](https://github.com/Eyal708/WebApplication/assets/101056608/eb1b5f20-8d30-4d37-9e2d-a71e2cd4fc65)